 Step 4: Route Out Hole for Clock Mechanism

-Then, I inserted the shaft and traced around the square.
+Then, I inserted the shaft on the back side and traced around the square body.

-Using a router again and a straight bit, I cut out this traced spot going deeper each time until the mechanism fit snug and there were some threads on the shaft coming through the other side (this is important to be able to attach the hands).
+Using a router and a straight bit, I cut out this traced spot going deeper each time until the mechanism fit snug and there were some threads on the shaft coming through the front side (this is important to be able to attach the hands).